Marriage Proposal Letter Examples to Ask Will You Marry Me

 [Name],

-I thought a lot about what I wanted to say today, and I kept realizing that the most important things are not the most complicated ones.
+I’ve thought a lot about what I wanted to say today, and I keep realizing that the most important things aren’t complicated at all.

 I love you.
-I love the life that feels possible when you are standing next to me.
+I love the life that feels possible when you’re next to me.
 I love the way you make ordinary things feel shared.
-I love how you can make me laugh when I am taking myself too seriously, and how you can be gentle without ever being weak.
+I love how you can make me laugh when I’m taking myself too seriously, and how you can be gentle without ever being weak.

 When I look back at us, I think about [first meaningful memory].
-I think about the moments when we were not trying to prove anything, but somehow they proved everything: the long conversations, the small plans, the way we found our rhythm with each other without even noticing at first.
+I think about those moments when we weren’t trying to prove anything, but somehow they proved everything: the long conversations, small plans, and the way we found our rhythm together almost without noticing.

-You have seen me in versions of myself I do not show everyone.
-You have seen me excited, tired, stubborn, hopeful, worried and ridiculous.
-And through all of that, you have made me want to become a better person, not because you demanded it, but because loving you makes me want to show up with more care.
+You’ve seen parts of me I don’t show everyone.
+You’ve seen me excited, tired, stubborn, hopeful, worried, and even ridiculous.
+Through all of that, you make me want to be a better person, not because you ask it, but because loving you makes me want to show up with more care.

-I do not know everything the future will ask from us.
-I know there will be days when we are busy, days when we disagree, days when life asks more patience from us than we expected.
-But I also know this: I would rather face those days with you than have an easier life without you in it.
+I don’t know everything the future will ask of us.
+I know there will be days when we’re busy, days we disagree, days when life asks for more patience than we expected.
+But I do know this: I’d rather face those days with you than have an easier life without you.

-You are my favorite person to come home to, my safest place to tell the truth, and the person I want to keep choosing in all the ordinary and extraordinary years ahead.
+You’re my favorite person to come home to, my safest place for honesty, and the person I want to keep choosing in all the ordinary and extraordinary years ahead.

 So today, in front of [you / the people we love / this place that means something to us], I want to ask you one clear question.